 This is one of the most common questions we get, and it’s important to be clear about what to expect.
 Because PRP for hair loss is considered a cosmetic procedure, it is almost never covered by health insurance.
 You should plan for this to be an out-of-pocket expense.
 Some patients ask about using their Health Savings Account (HSA) or Flexible Spending Account (FSA).
 While most plans do not cover cosmetic treatments, policies can vary.
 The best course of action is to contact your HSA or FSA provider directly to confirm the details of your specific plan.
 Our team can provide you with any necessary documentation about your treatment plan.

-Is PRP worth the investment?
+Is PRP Worth the Investment?

 Deciding on a hair restoration treatment is a big step, and it’s smart to weigh the costs against the potential benefits.
 PRP therapy is a significant investment in yourself, offering a natural approach to addressing hair loss by using your body’s own healing abilities.
 For many, it represents a promising frontier in hair restoration, but its value truly depends on your individual goals, the type of hair loss you’re experiencing, and your expectations.
 It’s not just about the financial cost; it’s also about the time and commitment to the treatment process.
 The “worth” comes from seeing tangible results that make you feel more confident and comfortable.